Long-Range Optical Wireless Information and Power Transfer: System Fundamental Principle

-Before the pump beam is radiated to the gain module, its amplitude and phase will be modulated to load the signal.
-Then the gain module receives the pump beam and generates an excitation beam with the same amplitude and phase as the pump beam making the signal be delivered into the resonant cavity.
-Finally, the modulated beam transfers through the free space and is received by the APD detector.
+\ The data signal is loaded on the pump source by an electrical modulator, as shown in Fig.~\ref{ops-vecsle}.
+The gain medium receives the pump energy and generates the excitation beam where the mapping relationship can be built and the signal can be delivered into the SSR.
+Then, after the beam transmitting through the free space from transmitter to receiver, the signal will be received by the APD detector.
 The communication process of the proposed system is similar to traditional space optical communication, which can be modeled as a linear time-invariant system \cite{al2018optical}:

-Eq.~\eqref{signal} describes the process of signal change from pump source to ADP. $\gamma$ ecpresses the APD’s responsivity, and $n(t)$ is the additive white gaussian noise (AWGN), and $h_{s}$(t), $h_f$(t), and $h_{D}$(t) are the impulse response functions of the adjustable power source, the free space and the APD detector, respectively.
+where $\ast$ is the convolution operator, $S_\mathrm{out}$ and $S_\mathrm{in}$ express the output signal and input signal; $n(t)$ is the additive white Gaussian noise (AWGN), and $h_{s}(t)$, $h_f(t)$, $h_{D}(t)$ are the impulse response functions of the adjustable power source, the free space and the APD detector, respectively.